drug-design/course/docs/chapters/structure-based-design.md

 ### Principles of Analog Design
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold

-In analog design, chemically related molecules are synthesized and tested in order to collect useful data on the structural requirements for the biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/principles-analog-design-5e176099'><i class='fa fa-play' aria-hidden='true'></i></button>In analog design, chemically related molecules are synthesized and tested in order to collect useful data on the structural requirements for the biological activities.
 In structure-based drug design the structure-activity relationships (SAR) are analyzed in 3D; for example a loss in potency is interpreted as a loss of good complementary between the ligand and the receptor.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer